dfrappart/dfrappart.github.io/_posts/2022-07-07-AKS_private_cluster_through_the_terraform_lens.markdown

 ```

-If you apply the configuration, you should notice that it's faster to provision a public clsuter than a private cluster:
+If you apply the configuration, you should notice that it's faster to provision a public cluster than a private cluster:

 ```bash